 - Waterford: Stories of our Business Places, Waterford Post, July 26, 1923 edition.

 - Waterford.
-One of the Live Business Tons of Western Racine County, Waterford Post, February 21, 1878 edition.
+One of the Live Business Towns of Western Racine County, Waterford Post, February 21, 1878 edition.

 - Waterford.
-One of the Live Business Tons of Western Racine County, Waterford Post, March 28, 1878.
+One of the Live Business Towns of Western Racine County, Waterford Post, March 28, 1878.

 - Waterford: Stories of our Business Places, Waterford Post, December 6, 1923 edition.

 - Waterford: Stories of Waterford and Its Busy Life, Waterford Post, 1923 –http://digicoll.library.wisc.edu/cgi-bin/WI/WI-idx?type=article&did=WI.WPLStories.i0037&id=WI.WPLStories&isize=M

 - Waterford: Stories of Waterford and Its Busy Life, Waterford Post, 1923 – http://digicoll.library.wisc.edu/cgi-bin/WI/WI-idx?type=article&did=WI.WPLStories.i0018&id=WI.WPLStories&isize=M